WhaleVomit/Battlecode-2019/README.md

 # Todo
 - errors
 	- crusaders run ahead
-	- waves of rushes still not so good
+	- waves of rushes not so good
 	- troops attacking when they shouldn't be
 	- don't let too many defenders chase after small groups of attackers
 	- fuel: save appropriate amount